A short nonstandard proof of the Doob-Meyer and Dol{\'e}ans-Dade theorems: Introduction

 \section{Introduction}

-Although the Doob-Meyer theorem is one of the most fundamental theorems in the theory of continuous time stochastic processes, proofs in standard textbooks are long and not straightforward (Bass \cite{Bass} and Kallenberg \cite{Kallenberg}).
-Recently, Beiglb\"{o}ck \cite{Beigl} proves briefly the exsitence of the Doob-Meyer decomposition for c\`{a}dl\`{a}g submartingales.
+Although the Doob-Meyer theorem (Theorem \ref{predictable}) is one of the most fundamental theorems in the theory of continuous time stochastic processes, proofs in standard textbooks are long and not straightforward (Bass \cite{Bass} and Kallenberg \cite{Kallenberg}).
+Recently, Beiglb\"{o}ck \cite{Beigl} proves briefly the exsitence of the Doob-Meyer decomposition for c\`{a}dl\`{a}g submartingales on a probablity space with a right-continuos complete filtration.

 On the other hand, Lindstr{\o}m \cite{Lindstrom} offers a Doob-Meyer decomposition regarding hyperfinite submartingales, which might yield a nonstandard proof of the Doob-Meyer decomposition for (standard) submartingales.
 The procedure, however, would be lengthy because one need to establish lifting and pushing down theorems (Hoover and Perkins \cite{Hoover}) and some representation of a standard filtered probability space by a Loeb adapted space (Fajardo and Keisler \cite{Fajardo}).